samcaf/ResolvedEnergyCorrelators/examples/README.md

 in bash shell.
 In fish shell, instead use `fish_add_path --path path-to-fastjet-install/bin`.

-## Calculating Example PENCs:
+# Calculating Example PENCs:

-To run a complete example calculation of PENCs, run the following command:
+To run a complete example calculation of PENCs after using `make`, run the following command:

 ```bash
 ./penc_example